easybuilders/easybuild/docs/EasyBuild4-overview-of-changes.rst

 from a module in the ``vsc.utils`` package should be replaced with a corresponding import statement from that same module in the ``easybuild.base`` package.

-A number of specific functions and classes have been placed in existing modules in the ``easybuild.tools`` package.
+A number of specific functions and classes have been placed in existing modules in the ``easybuild.tools`` package instead.

 The affected functions are listed in :ref:`eb4_relocated_functions_classes_constants`.